-Through the newly created ERA program, Congress provided nearly \$47 billion to help families stay stably housed during the pandemic.
-The program, administered by the Department of the Treasury, provided formula grants to states and localities that they could use to subsidize the rent and utility costs and arrearages for low-income renters, as well as to provide related housing services, including legal assistance to prevent eviction.
+Through the newly created ERA program, Congress provided nearly \$47 billion to help families stay stably housed during the pandemic.35 The program, administered by the Department of the Treasury, provided formula grants to states and localities that they could use to subsidize the rent and utility costs and arrearages for low-income renters, as well as to provide related housing services, including legal assistance to prevent eviction.
 The first round of funding, \$25 billion, was provided in the Consolidated Appropriations Act of 2021 (P.L.
 116-260), and it was limited to serving individuals who were facing economic hardship related to the pandemic.
 The second round of funding, \$21.55 billion, was provided by the American Rescue Plan Act (ARPA, P.L.
 117-2) and was broader in purpose; it was not limited to serving those whose economic hardship was directly related to the pandemic.
-The first round of ERA funds must be spent by September 30, 2022; the second round must be spent by September 30, 2025.
+The first round of ERA funds were required to be spent by September 30, 2022 (December 29, 2022, for reallocated funds); the second round must be spent by September 30, 2025.